|

 I first went here for a Turkish lesson with a friend.
 I live in Kadıköy and was shocked that I hadn’t discovered this little gem.

 I have been there since then again and it has never disappointed me.
-The coffee is always good and the last time I got some breakfast that was absolutely delicious.
+The coffee is always good and the last time I got some breakfast it was absolutely delicious.

 What I love about Mill is that they make their own bread.
 It is always fresh and there are so many great options.